jspaezp/ms2ml/README.md

 1. Abstract the loops away
    - I do not like writting boilerplate code, neither should you.
 Ideally you will not need to write loops when using the user-facing API
    - Therefore I try my best to abstract all the `[f(spec) for spec in file]` within reason.
+1. Fail loudly
+   - It is already hard to debug ML models, lets make it easier by having **sensical** error messages and checks.
+They should also contain suggestions to fix the bug.
+Explicit is better than implicit.
+Errors are better than bugs.

 ## Target audience